Karakoram fault system

-The Karakoram fault is an oblique-slip fault system in the Himalayan region across India and Asia.
+The Karakoram fault is an oblique-slip fault system in the Himalaya region.
 The slip along the fault accommodates radial expansion of the Himalayan arc, northward indentation of the Pamir Mountains, and eastward lateral extrusion of the Tibetan Plateau.
 Current plate motions suggest that the convergence between the Indian plate and the Eurasian plate is around 44±5 mm per year in the western Himalaya-Pamir region and approximately 50±2 mm per year in the eastern Himalayan region.

 Origin

 The creation of the Karakoram fault started with the closing of the ancient Tethys Ocean seaway which once separated the two modern continents of Asia and India.
 The Karakoram fault itself does not trace a plate boundary, except for where it possibly ends in the Indus-Yarlung Suture Zone.
 The original thrusting occurred by linking existing thrust faults in what is now the Pamir Mountains starting between 17 and 20 million years ago.